razor-x/gist-async/README.md

 ### Build

-Execute the default build task with
+Install any Bower dependencies and execute the default build task with

 ```
 $ npm start